ICOS-Carbon-Portal/infrastructure/README.md

 ### Connect to database
 If you don't have postgres installed on host:

-`docker exec -it -u postgres postgres psql rdflog`
+`$ docker exec -it -u postgres postgres psql rdflog`

 If you do have postgres installed on host:

-`psql --host localhost --port 5433 -U postgres`
+`$ psql --host localhost --port 5433 -U postgres`

 Likewise, if you need to connect to the postgres database using programmatic means, point your program to localhost:5433 (don't forget the port number which